 Instructions

-- Season the beef with salt and pepper.
+- Pat the beef dry and season it on all sides with salt and pepper.
 Heat 1 tablespoon oil in a Dutch oven or large pot over medium-high heat.
-Add half of the beef to the hot oil and sear it on both sides until browned, 5-6 minutes.
+Add half of the beef to the hot oil in a single layer and cook, turning occasionally, until browned on all sides, 5-6 minutes.
 Transfer the meat to a plate.
 Repeat with the remaining oil and beef.
+Remove beef and set aside on a plate.

 Anonymous says